CarPlay: Development

 CarPlay's codename was Stark.
 Apple's Eddy Cue announced it as iOS in the Car at WWDC 2013.
 In January 2014, it was reported that Apple's hardware-oriented corporate culture had led to release delays. iOS in the Car was then rebranded and launched as CarPlay with significant design changes at the Geneva Motor Show in March 2014 with Ferrari, Kia, Mercedes-Benz, and Volvo among the first car manufacturers.

 At WWDC 2022, Apple announced plans to release an all-new version of CarPlay, informally dubbed CarPlay 2.
 The new version was said to be able to control vehicle functions, access vehicle stats, and take over multiple vehicle screens.
 Officials said they planned to release it in late 2024 and that manufacturers that are planning to adopt the new CarPlay include: Audi, Acura, Ford, Honda, Infiniti, Jaguar, Land Rover, Lincoln, Mercedes-Benz, Nissan, Polestar, Porsche, Renault, and Volvo.
-On January 2025, amidst delays, Apple removed the planned released date from its website.
+In January 2025, amidst delays, Apple removed the planned released date from its website.

 On May 15, 2025, Apple announced that next-generation CarPlay, now called CarPlay Ultra, would be included with all new vehicles from Aston Martin.
 Existing vehicles will also be receiving CarPlay Ultra through a future software update.
 It is only available in the US and Canada.